Krishnamohan-Yerrabilli/Articles/cl9h7afy6000b09ky6y8k44bl.md

 ```

 Description Shows resource quota (if specified) and resource range, A <br>
-resource quota shows the total resources a Namespace can use, <br>
+resource quota shows the total resources a Namespace can use <br>
-And the resource range shows the minimum or maximum resources that can be consumed.
+And the resource range shows the minimum or maximum <br>
+resources that can be consumed.

-It also shows whether the Namespace is active or terminating.
-These are <br>
+It also shows whether the Namespace is active or terminating. <br>
-the two designations of any Namespace.
+These are the two designations of any Namespace.

-The active Namespace is in current use, while the terminating Namespace<br>
+The active Namespace is in current use, while the terminating <br>
-is being dropped and is no longer in use.
+Namespace is being dropped and is no longer in use.

 ## Creating a New Namespace